sandialabs/faodel/src/faodel-common/README_Common.md

     help assign values to components.

-- **Bootstrap**: Bootstrap is a tool starting/stopping different services that are part of the FAODEL.
+- **Bootstrap**: Bootstrap is a tool starting/stopping different services that are part of the Faodel.
 Bootstrap lets users define dependencies between components in order to ensure that they are started/stopped in the correct order.

-- **Debug**: Debug contains asserts and debugging function to help internal FAODEL developers track down problems.
+- **Debug**: Debug contains asserts and debugging function to help internal Faodel developers track down problems.

 - **InfoInterface**: An interface for presenting text information about a specific component (and it's children) back to the user.